-Assessment is via two assignments, observation of skills practice and a personal learning journal.
+Assessment is via two written assignments, observation of skills practice and a personal learning journal.

 How do I apply?

 The course prospectus, selection criteria and application form are available to download from the Application pack link at the bottom of this section.
 You can also find them on the How to Apply page.
 Once we have received and checked your form, we will follow up your references and invite you for an interview.
 Your interview will cover the course, fees and provide us with the time to get to know you.
 You will have the opportunity to ask questions.
 The interview is an assessment of the suitability of your personal qualities & relevant experience for the training you are applying to undertake.